+Course Name e : American Literature I

+Course Code Course Type Regular Semester Lecture (hours/we ek) Seminar (hours/we ek) Lab. (hours/we ek) Credits ECTS

+ELL 313 В Fall 3.00 0.00 0.00 3.00 5.00

+Lecturer Tidita Abdurrahmani, Prof. Asoc.
+Dr.

+Assistant

+Course language English

+Course level Bachelor

+Description This course introduces the movements, periods and principal authors of Americar literature from its beginnings to naturalism.
+It covers the major genres of prose, poetry and drama.
+Literary texts are analyzed in their historical social, contexts and their unique cultural value is elucidated.

+Objectives

+Core Concepts american literature, puritanism, romanticism, realism, naturalism, style, literary representative, aboriginal literature

+Course Outlin ne

+Week Торіс

-Lecture Seminar Lab.
-Course Code Course Type Regular Semester (hours/we ek) (hours/we ek) (hours/we ek) Credits ECTS ELL 313 В Fall 3.00 0.00 0.00 3.00 5.00 Lecturer Tidita Abdurrahmani, Prof. Asoc.
-Dr. Assistant Course language English Course level Bachelor Description This course introduces the movements, periods and principal authors of literature from its beginnings to naturalism.
-It covers the major genres of poetry and drama.
-Literary texts are analyzed in their historical social, c and their unique cultural value is elucidated. of prose, Objectives Upon successful completion of this course, the students will be able to: Understand the diverse origins of American literature 2.
-Distinguish an the literary genres of early American texts.
-3. Situate early American li in their cultural and historical contexts 4.
-Develop close reading skills a of literary analysis.
-5. Create essays that critically engage the themes course, with at least one essay that applies research-based analysis. d identify terary text is a means Co ore Concepts american literature, puritanism, romanticism, realism, naturalism, style, literary representative, aboriginal literature Course Outlin ne Week Торіс 1 American literature as a conversation about what it means to be an American.
-Introduction to American Literature, Colonial Period to 1790, Puritanism: J. Smith, A. Bradstreet, J. Edwards, W. Bradford, (selected passages)Introduction to American Literature, The Colonization Period to 1790, Puritanism: J. Smith, A. Bradstreet, J. Edwards, W. Bradford, (Selected Readings) This lecture deals with the literary currents that make up American literature, the characteristics and representative writers of these currents.
-This lecture gives an overview of literary creativity from Puritanism to realism and early modernism.1-33 2 The New Republic (1790-1820): B. Franklin, Th.
+1 American Lite Bradford, (sel 1790, Puritan lecture deals representativ erican literature as a conversation about what it means to be an American.
+Introduction to erican Literature, Colonial Period to 1790, Puritanism: J. Smith, A. Bradstreet, J. Edwards, W. dford, (selected passages)Introduction to American Literature, The Colonization Period to 0, Puritanism: J. Smith, A. Bradstreet, J. Edwards, W. Bradford, (Selected Readings) This ure deals with the literary currents that make up American literature, the characteristics and resentative writers of these currents.
+This lecture gives an overview of literary creativity from tanism to realism and early modernism.1-33

+The New Republic (1790-1820): B. Franklin, Th.
 Paine, T. Jefferson, De Crèvecoeur (selected passages)Birth of a New Republic (1790-1820): B. Franklin, Th.
-Paine, T. Jefferson, De Crèvecoeu (selected readings) This lecture deals with the laying of the foundations of a democratic republic and the way in which democratic developments in America influenced the use of science and literary creations which did not have at their core the reason for universal truths and the struggle for leadership.
-The lecture deals in detail with the political pamphlets and writings of a number of authors who at the same time aimed at disciplining the reason and morality of Americans in order to lay a solid foundation for a democratic society.33-45 3 The flowering of Romanticism (1820-1865): W. Irving, J. F. Cooper; E.A.
+Paine, T. Jefferson, De Crèvecoeur (selected readings) This lecture deals with the laying of the foundations of a democratic republic and the way in which democratic developments in America influenced the use of science and literary creations which did not have at their core the reason for universal truths and the struggle for leadership.
+The lecture deals in detail with the political pamphlets and writings of a number of authors who at the same time aimed at disciplining the reason and morality of Americans in order to lay a solid foundation for a democratic society.33-45 The flowering of Romanticism (1820-1865): W. Irving, I. F. Cooper: E.A.
+Poe Romanticism, which

+The flowering of Romanticism (1820-1865): W. Irving, J. F. Cooper; E.A.
 Poe Romanticism, which reached American from Europe in the early 19th century, appealed to Americans as it emphasized an emotional, individual relationship with God as opposed to the strict Calvinism of previous generations.46-57